XpressAI/SparkCyclone/SBT.md

 bench -f 1 -wi 0 -prof jfr -i 1 -jvmArgsAppend -Dspark.ui.enabled=true .*

+# to enable compiler debugging, use:
+-jvmArgsAppend -Dncc.debug=1

+# or if running under Spark:
+-jvmArgsAppend -Dspark.com.nec.spark.ncc.debug=1

 ```

 The first one will set the path to cudf JAR required by rapids benchmarks, while the other one